Big budget Melania Trump documentary premieres with splashy rollout

 "Once the subject of the film is a producer or has … editorial input or even editorial control, then I really think we are in the realm of public relations or in this case it seems to be a work of myth making," said Spingarn-Koff.

-Kate Bennett wrote a book about Melania Trump and covered her for years at CNN says people are always looking for clues about what Melania Trump is really thinking or who she really is.
+Kate Bennett, who wrote a book about Melania Trump and covered her for years at CNN, says people are always looking for clues about what Melania Trump is really thinking or who she really is.

 And, Bennett says, she is also at her core a Trump, a marketer, who rarely appeared during the campaign without getting a financial cut.